KwameNtaadu007/alx-system_engineering-devops/0x00-shell_basics/README.md

-This command deletes all files in the current working directory that end with the character ~: rm *~ This command creates a script that creates the directories welcome/to/school: mkdir -p welcome/to/school This command lists all the files and directories of the current directory, separated by commas
+This command deletes all files in the current working directory that end with the character ~: rm *~ This command creates a script that creates the directories welcome/to/school: mkdir -p welcome/to/school This command lists all the files and directories of the current directory, separated by commas This command creates a magic file school.mgc that can be used with the command file to detect School data files: 0 string SHOOL School data ;! :mime School; file -C -m school.mgc